reneaas/classes_in_cpp/README.md

 #include<library1>
 #include<library2>
+//and so on...

-using namespace std; //You can generally always write this namespace in.
+using namespace std; //You can generally always write this namespace (gives tidier code)

 int main(int argc, char const *argv[]) {
   /* Write your code here */